The India Center

 “Broadening awareness and understanding about India”

 The India Center, supported by The India Group Annual Fund and Endowed Fund, The Anil and Chitra Deshpande India Program Endowed Fund and the India Studies Fund of the Global Connections Foundation, was established in 2012.
 It is housed in the Political Science Department in the College of Sciences at the University of Central Florida.
-The Center is overseen by two co-chairs, Kirsten Hamman, who also heads the Political Science Department, and John C. Bersia, who directs the Global Perspectives Office.
+The Center is overseen by two co-chairs, Dr. Kerstin Hamann, Pegasus Professor and Chair of the Political Science department, and John C. Bersia, who directs the Global Perspectives Office.
 The Center sponsors or co-sponsors public discussions involving prominent speakers, panels and other meetings; organizes an annual India forum; encourages scholarship and research; provides fellowships for UCF students; promotes academic and professional exchanges with institutions in India; seeks to establish partnerships in India; and works with complementary institutions worldwide to broaden awareness and understanding about India.
 During its four-year start-up period, the Center was housed in the Global Perspectives Office; in 2016, it moved to the College of Sciences.